intergalaktik/ulx5m-gs/README.md

 # Work in progress!!!

-# V003 should be good enough for all experiments you need!
+# Please use v005

 # Please check the list of confirmed working

+# DEFAULT VOLTAGE FOR GPIO IS SET TO 1.8V!!!

+# SDRAM PART is 1.8V

-# ULX5M-GS
+# ULX5M-GS v005
 ULX5M with GateMate with SDRAM

 ![Layers_v001](/pic/ulx5m-gs-routed.png)